Investor Protection for Expats

 in certain instances the level of protection and compensation may exceed that in your home country.
 The two

 principal areas to consider are the level of banking controls and regulation and the same again for investments.
+Specifically, you should

-also whether these protections cover non-citizens or non-residents.
+protections cover non-citizens or non-residents.